Rubbish left lying in an open or public place

 A part or quantity that is left after the greater part has been used, removed, or destroyed

-A large number or crowd of people
+A large number or crowd of people, animals or things

-To scatter, or be scattered, in a messy way
+To scatter about in a messy way

 “It would greatly influence cleanliness in the city if every resident understood that it is forbidden to litter the streets with fruit peels and plastic wrappers.”

-To tarnish with something undesirable
+To tarnish or dirty with contaminants or something undesirable

-Comparative for irradiated by much light
+Comparative for irradiated by light

 Comparative for being on fire, or with flames emanating from it